godatadriven/godatadriven-blog/content/neo4j-ha.md

 ### HA Proxy setup
 Now that we have our Neo4j cluster up and running it's time to take a look at the Proxy.
 For this setup I've used HA Proxy.
-The main reason: It was described very well in [the blog of Stefan Armbruster](http://blog.armbruster-it.de/2015/08/neo4j-and-haproxy-some-best-practices-and-tricks/)
+The main reason is that it has been described very well in [a blog post by Stefan Armbruster](http://blog.armbruster-it.de/2015/08/neo4j-and-haproxy-some-best-practices-and-tricks/)

     :::python
     global